mih/Psignifit-3.x/doc-src/TUTORIAL.rst

 on top of the graph.

 In some cases, we may not directly be interested in the parameters of the model.
-Instead, we ask for "thresholds", that is predifined performance levels of the sigmoid F. We can get a plot of such thresholds and the associated confidence intervals using the function
+Instead, we ask for "thresholds", that is predifined performance levels of the sigmoid :math:`F`.
+We can get a plot of such thresholds and the associated confidence intervals using the function

 >> ThresholdPlot(B)